projectsbyif/people-first/pages/recommendation-4-put-devolved-and-local-governments-first.md

 ###### RECOMMENDATION 4
 # Prioritise collaboration and getting things done
-## Invest £240m in 12 regional Offices of Technology Innovation
+## Invest £240m in 12 regional and national Offices of Technology Innovation

 Technology roll-out cannot be achieved by hoping that digital services developed in Whitehall and Westminster will trickle down to the rest of the county.